-Figure~\ref{fig:cactus_pup} contains two cactus plots showing the performance obtained on the testing set by the constraints resulting from two runs of our approach.
-Each plot shows the number of instances solved by $(i)$ the baseline encoding (original), $(ii)$ the baseline encoding combined with each single constraints, $(iii)$ the baseline encoding combined with the union of all the constraints produced in the single run and $(iv)$ the VBE, i.e., the best-performing result per instance across all considered variants.
-While the VBE could solve $22$, respectively $20$ instances, the original encoding could only solve $17$ instances within the time limit.
+Figure~\ref{fig:cactus-pup} displays two cactus plots showing the performance obtained on the test set by the constraints resulting from two runs of our approach.
+Each plot shows the number of instances solved by $(i)$ the baseline encoding (original), $(ii)$ the baseline encoding combined with each single streamliner constraint, $(iii)$ the baseline encoding combined with all three constraints produced in the same run, and $(iv)$ the VBE, i.e., the best-performing result per instance across all considered encodings.
+While the VBE could solve $22$ resp.\ $20$ instances, the original encoding could only solve $17$ instances within the time limit.
 This indicates that different streamlined encodings contribute complementary strengths, as no single encoding strictly dominates across all instances.
-Table~\ref{tab:results_pup} shows the accumulated running times for the two runs, using PAR2 for timeouts.
+Table~\ref{tab:results-pup} shows the accumulated running times for the two runs, using PAR2 for timeouts.
 In particular, we observe that most constraints improve the accumulated running time on the test instances.
-Only P3 performed worse overall than the original encoding, since it improved only a few test instances.
-The VBE indicates a potential reduction by 76\% (resp.\ 47\% in run~2).
-Out of the $26$ test instances, $4$ instances could not be solved with any encoding and we exclude their PAR 2 times in Table~\ref{tab:results_pup}.
+Only P3 performed worse overall than the original encoding, since it is effective on a few test instances only.
+The VBE indicates a potential running time reduction by 76\% (resp.\ 47\% in run~2).
+Out of the $26$ test instances, four instances could not be solved with any encoding and we exclude their PAR2 times in Table~\ref{tab:results-pup}.